varocketry/guitar-mastery-hub/public/lessons/lesson_002_third_chord_d_major.md

 ---

-## ðŸ“… PRACTICE SCHEDULE FOR THIS LESSON
+## 📅 PRACTICE SCHEDULE FOR THIS LESSON

 ### Daily Practice Plan (30-40 minutes)